StuartCox3107/iGrow/README.md

 - [Google fonts](https://fonts.google.com/) for Baloo Thambo 2 font used through all pages, opens in same tab, press back to return
 - [Favicon.io](https://favicon.io/) to generate favicon,opens in same tab, press back to return
 - [Gitpod](https://www.gitpod.io/) IDE used to code, opens in same tab, press back to return
-- [GitHub](https://github.com/) To host the repositories for this project and the live website preview, opens in same tab, press back to return
+- [GitHub](https://github.com/) To host the repositories for this project, opens in same tab, press back to return
 - [Balsamiq](https://balsamiq.com/) used to design wireframes, opens in same tab, press back to return
 - [Undraw](https://undraw.co/illustrations) used for cartoon images on site, opens in same tab, press back to return
 - [Materialize](https://materializecss.com/) framework used for site layout & design
-- [Flask](https://flask.palletsprojects.com/en/1.1.x/) as a framework, opens in same tab, press back to return
+- [Flask](https://flask.palletsprojects.com/en/1.1.x/) as a micro framework, opens in same tab, press back to return
 - [MongoDB](https://www.mongodb.com/) as the database store, opens in same tab, press back to return
 - [Coolors](https://coolors.co/) used for colour palette, opens in same tab, press back to return
 - [Material Design](https://material.io/resources/icons/?style=baseline) used for icons, opens in same tab, press back to return